vadrer/python-perl/README.md

 objects passed in from python calls.
 This must be built first, since perlmodule.c reference it and want to link with it.

-There are also some patches to perl and python itself within the patches/ directory that you might want to apply before you build.
-The patches/README file tell you what you get.

 Build instructions:
 -------------------

-- make sure your PATH is set up so that 'perl' and 'python' reference the versions of the language interpreters that you want to use.
+- make sure your PATH is set up so that `perl` and `python` reference the versions of the language interpreters that you want to use.

-- If you are using Python-1.5.2, then you need to install the Distutils package version 0.9 or better first.

 - Run these commands:

-    (cd Python-Object; perl Makefile.PL; make install)
+    - for `perl` python module:

 	python setup.py install

+    - for `Python::Object` perl module:

+	cd Python-Object
+	perl Makefile.PL
+	make install

 - You should now be able to run the test.py test script.

 	python test.py

-The Perl for Python extension is known to work on Linux i386, Sparc Solaris and MS-Windows.
+Known to work on Linux i386, Sparc Solaris and MS-Windows.

-The API for using perl from python is documented in the perlmodule.pod file.
+The API for using perl from python is documented in the `perlmodule.pod` file.
 The file can be converted to other formats with the `pod2*` tools that come with perl.

 The project home page is <http://www.zope.org/Wikis/zope-perl>.
-Source code releases are made available from
+Source code available at `https://github.com/vadrer/python-perl`.
-<ftp://ftp.ActiveState.com/Zope-Perl/>.
-Bug reports, suggestions and
-questions about this stuff can be sent to the <zope-perl@zope.org>
+Bug reports, suggestions and questions about this stuff are welcome there.
-mailing list.

 --------------------------------------------------------------------
 (C) 2000-2001 ActiveState.